-Officially called a partial abdominoplasty or lipoabdominoplasty, a mini tummy tuck simply removes unwanted skin and fat from the area below the umbilicus.
-A mini tummy is becoming much more popular in the UK.
+Officially called a mini abdominoplasty or a mini tummy tuck simply removes unwanted skin and fat from the area below the umbilicus.
+A mini tummy tuck is becoming more popular in the UK.
 A full tummy tuck, by contrast, removes skin and fat from the entire abdominal area.
 A mini tummy tuck is a good option if there is not a lot of excess skin to remove, and the patient is interested in minimising a bulging lower abdomen.

 After pregnancy, the lower abs, or rectus abdominus muscles are stretched and the laxity may remain, emphasising a lower abdominal bulge.
 The mini tummy tuck is a popular option for women seeking to return to pre-pregnancy abdominal firmness.
 A mini tummy tuck is also a good option for men looking to reduce excess tissue after weight loss or even weight loss surgery.